Cancel anytime

 Core Business Areas

-- Motorcycles & Related Products: Designs, manufactures, and sells a range of motorcycles, parts, accessories, and service contracts.
-This is the core of their revenue.
+- Motorcycles and Related Products: Designs, manufactures, and sells heavyweight motorcycles, parts, accessories, apparel, and other merchandise under the Harley-Davidson brand.

-- Financial Services: Provides wholesale and retail financing, and insurance programs primarily to Harley-Davidson dealers and customers.
+- Financial Services: Provides wholesale and retail financing and insurance services, primarily to Harley-Davidson dealers and retail customers.

 Leadership and Structure